S3-working-group/s3-practical-guide/content/src/patterns/defining-agreements/clarify-and-develop-domains.md

 Key [Metrics](glossary:metric) are statistics that serve as critical indicators of progress, project health or performance.
 They relate to the primary driver (and/or purpose), key responsibilities, challenges, deliverables, and delegator responsibilities defined for this domain.

 Key Metrics are monitored and assessed frequently.
-They are relevant criteria for evaluating outcomes and success in scheduled reviews (see “Evaluation” below).
+They are relevant criteria for evaluating outcomes and success in scheduled evaluations (see “Monitoring and Evaluation” below).

 For each metric, consider the actual numbers that are monitored, as well as the meaning of those numbers in relation to the domain (targets, acceptable range, or tolerance).